 - Cell membrane structure

-- Provision of energy and
+- Provision of energy

-- The control of energy
+Control of energy

 Good types of fats have protective abilities for organs; the brain alone needs a variety of different fats.
 Fats also provide insulation for the body.